tanteckfang/tp/docs/UserGuide.md

 ### Editing the data file

-NUSCoursemates data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+NUSCoursemates data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="block" class="alert alert-warning">